Baahubali: The Beginning: Distribution

 The Telugu version of the film was presented by K. Raghavendra Rao, Tamil version by K.E.
-Gnanavel Raja, Sri Thenandal Films and UV Creations, Karan Johar presented the Hindi version and Global United Media presented the Malayalam theatrical version.
-Twin Co, an international film distributor in Japan, acquired the screening rights.
+Gnanavel Raja, Sri Thenandal Films and UV Creations, Karan Johar presented the Hindi version.
 MVP Entertainment is set to release the movie in Thailand, Vietnam, Laos, Cambodia, Myanmar, and Timor-Leste countries.
 Sun Distribution acquired the distribution rights of the movie in Latin American countries while Creative Century Entertainment got the rights for Taiwan.
 In Korea, the movie is scheduled to be released via Entermode Corp.